Easy Christmas Crafts: Folded Paper Squares Star

 The face side that was inside the diagonal should be on the outside of the half-folded square.

-Now, fold the square in half again perpendicular to the previous half fold with the face side of the paper
+Now, fold the square in half again perpendicular to the previous half fold with the face side of the paper on the outside.

 Using the folded lines in the square, fold the shape into a small square.